heterophyllus/Geopter/README.md

 ## Acknowledgement
-The author would like to express respect and gratitude to the following excellent projects for their reference implementation of optical calculation.
+The author would like to express the heartfelt respect and gratitude to the following excellent projects for their reference implementation of optical calculation.

-- [mjhoptics/ray-optics](https://github.com/mjhoptics/ray-optics) : Highly matured python module for geometrical optical simulation.
-Most of Geopter's optics calculation is based on this implementation.
+- [mjhoptics/ray-optics](https://github.com/mjhoptics/ray-optics) : Highly matured python module for geometrical optical simulation developed by the engineer who worked at Synopsys and ORA.
 - [quartiq/rayopt](https://github.com/quartiq/rayopt) : Another python optical design library with more advanced features.
 - [Goptical](https://www.gnu.org/software/goptical/) : C++ implemenation of optical simulation with great deal of functionalities.
 Though this original project has not been updated since 2012.
 - [dibyendumajumdar/goptical](https://github.com/dibyendumajumdar/goptical) : A modified fork of Goptical which has been maintained with greatest effort.
-This project features to analyze many lens data from patent documents.
+This project features to analyze many lens data obtained from patent documents.